 - Use your soft brush to clean the fins.
 Note: the fins are made of light aluminum and can be somewhat fragile.

 - If any fins are bent, use the fin comb to straighten them out.

 - Use the level to determine if the condenser is level.
 If the unit is not level, you will need to find a way to safely raise it until it is level.

 - Compacted, deep, or heavy dirt and dust build up will require a professional HVAC to flush the blockages from the inside of the unit.

-Properly cleaning a condenser coil can be a tedious and dirty task but it offers strong benefits including energy savings, improved home comfort, a reduced chance of system failure, and a longer system life.
+Properly cleaning a condenser coil can be a tedious and dirty task but it offers strong benefits including energy savings, improved home comfort, a reduced chance of costly ac repairs, and a longer system life.
 While it is possible to clean your own condenser coils in some cases, because of the time and specialized tools required to complete the work correctly we suggest using an HVAC professional.